kaluuma-muhammad/vue3-pinia-and-laravel-9-blog-app/README.md

 This is a complete blog system app with authentications, made with vue-3 composition-api, pinia state management and laravel-9 for the backend using passport.

 # App Details
-This is a simple blog system app containing two file dirictories
+This is a simple blog system app containing two file directories
 1- First is the backend (laravel-9)
 2- And the frontend directory (Vue.js 3)